bjkeller/bjkeller.github.io/_posts/2015-02-11-cogsuppsysbio.md

 ---
 layout: post
-title: "Forget the spindling and the mutilating: it's the people"
+title: "Forget the data spindling and mutilating: it's about the peoples"
 date: 2015-02-11
 ---